carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

+**Important Notice!**
+If you installed this prior to February 17 2016 you have to uninstall everything, including any APIs created using these resources, before you upgrade.
+There has been a lot of changes made and they are not backwards compatible!

 #API Gateway for CloudFormation
 API Gateway for CloudFormation is a set of Custom Resources that allows you to manage your API Gateway setup with CloudFormation.
 It is deployed with CloudFormation and run on AWS Lambda.